menna223/SuperStore/README.md

 - Standard class ship mode has the maximum sales and profit in

--Total discount increases in copiers sub category so the profit in copiers is the maximum
+- Total discount increases in copiers sub category so the profit in copiers is the maximum

 - California state has the maximum sales